e-candeloro/Driver-State-Detection/README.md

 This project is freely available under the MIT license.
 You can use/modify this code as long as you include the original license present in this repository in it.

-For any question or if you want to contribute to this project, feel free to contact me at candeloroettore@gmail.com or open a pull request.
+For any question or if you want to contribute to this project, feel free to contact me or open a pull request.